observablehq/framework/docs/convert.md

 ## JavaScript syntax

-Framework uses vanilla [JavaScript syntax](./javascript), while notebooks use a nonstandard dialect called [Observable JavaScript](https://observablehq.com/documentation/cells/observable-javascript).
+Framework uses vanilla [JavaScript syntax](./javascript) while notebooks use a nonstandard dialect called [Observable JavaScript](https://observablehq.com/documentation/cells/observable-javascript).
 A JavaScript cell in an notebook is not a JavaScript program (_i.e._, a sequence of statements) but rather a _cell declaration_; it can be either an _expression cell_ consisting of a single JavaScript expression (such as `1 + 2`) or a _block cell_ consisting of any number of JavaScript statements (such as `console.log("hello");`) surrounded by curly braces.
 These two forms of cell require slightly different treatment.
 The `convert` command converts both into JavaScript [fenced code blocks](./javascript#fenced-code-blocks).

 ### Expression cells

 Named expression cells in notebooks can be converted into standard variable declarations, typically using `const`.

-Before:
+So this:

 ```js run=false
 foo = 42
 ```

-After:
+Becomes this:

 ```js run=false
 const foo = 42;